 Starting a business can be a life-changing event that leads to flexibility, increased income, and ownership of something you’ve built from the ground up.
 While there are many benefits to incorporating, most new business owners aren’t sure if it’s right for them.

-Incorporating your business is taking your business status from sole proprietorship or partnership to a formally recognized company by the state of incorporation.
+Incorporating your business, whether it’s an online business or brick-and-mortar, is taking your business status from sole proprietorship or partnership to a formally recognized company by the state of incorporation.
 And today I’m going to explain the advantages so you can fully understand before deciding if it’s right for you.

 8 Benefits of Incorporating Your Business